 Step 1 – Safety and Assessment

-Step 2 – Secure the Structure
+Step 2 – Secure the Roof Structure

 If the fire-damaged roof has been compromised and there are openings or holes, temporary measures may be taken to protect the interior of the building from further water damage or exposure to the elements.
 This may involve covering damaged areas with tarps or boards.

-Step 3 – Water Extraction and Drying
+Step 3 – Water Extraction and Roof Drying

 Firefighting efforts often involve significant water usage, which can lead to additional damage.
 Extracting standing water and thoroughly drying the affected areas is crucial to prevent mold growth and further structural issues.
 This may involve using professional-grade equipment such as pumps, dehumidifiers, and industrial fans.

-Step 4 – Structural Repairs
+Step 4 – Structural Roof Repairs

 Step 5 – Roofing System Restoration